Raghav20-cyber/AI-Customer-Insight-Generator/README.md

 - **Insight (dataset level):** Billing complaints account for 34% of tickets this week, with response delay being the most common sub-issue.

 ---
+## Business Impact

+This project goes beyond basic classification and summarization by helping translate customer complaints into actionable insights.

+- Enables faster identification of recurring issues across large volumes of tickets
+- Helps prioritize high-impact problems that affect customer experience
+- Reduces manual effort required to analyze unstructured complaint data
+- Supports data-driven decision making for improving products and services

+In a real-world setting, such a system can assist support and operations teams in quickly understanding customer pain points and taking corrective actions.

+---

 ## Tech Stack